davidcalhoun/davidbcalhoun.com/hugo/content/posts/2019-10-07-my-half-marathon-hiking-half-the-appalachian-trail.md

 The Appalachian Trail is a hiking path that roughly follows the Appalachian mountain range through 14 states on the east coast of the United States, spanning from Georgia in the south to Maine in the north.

 ### The longest roller coaster
 The construction of the trail was completed in 1937, and the trail itself and continues to change every year, as parts are improved and diverted.
-This year it is roughly 2,200 miles long, and it takes the average hiker around six months to complete.
+This year it is roughly **2,200 miles long**, and it takes the average hiker around six months to complete.

 The trail length only tells some of the story.
 As for the other dimension, height, the AT ascends and descends vertically 89 miles.
 Which means that a successful AT through hike is equivalent to hiking the elevation of Everest about 16 times!

 ### Types of Trail
 It turns out that not all miles are created equal, even if they share the same length and elevation gain and loss.
-Depending on the type of terrain, one mile on the AT can take anywhere from 15-20 minutes to several hours (the latter number care of the "longest mile" in southern Maine called Mahoosec Notch).
+Depending on the type of terrain, one mile on the AT can take anywhere from 15-20 minutes to several hours (the latter number care of the "longest mile" in southern Maine called [Mahoosec Notch](https://en.wikipedia.org/wiki/Mahoosuc_Notch)).

 The AT is a really varied trail passing through over 2000 miles of terrain, and there is no one way to describe it.
 It comes in various forms, and various levels of difficulty.
 Here I've ranked them roughly into levels of increasing difficulty: